ITSSimulators/ODRoNeS/doc/logics.md

       ds restarts at zero for each element.
 The absolute position of a width value is calculated as follows: s = ssection + offsetstart + ds

+Conveniently, `lane::getWidth(scalar s)` returns the width of the lane at a certain travelled distance (that is different to the s coordinate of lane 0).

  In order to calculate the total offset, each geometry needs a consistent set of Odr::offsets.
  This is set in in section::setOdrRoad, so that for each lane:
    - the lane offset for the section is stored as an array